 We've also been really lucky to have principles who have pushed us to be progressive.
 When Mark (Reynier) and Simon (Coughlin) bought the distillery, they'd come from a wine background, where the quality of the ingredients and the connection between land, soil, and the end liquid was really important.
-They saw nothing of that in the whisky world, so we were one of the first distilleries to take the focus off yield and efficiency and start to celebrate the variety and nuance in natural whisky.
+They saw nothing of that in the whisky world, so we were one of the first distilleries to take that focus off yield and efficiency, and instead start to celebrate the variety and nuance in natural whisky.

 How do you feel your identity as an Ileach (a native of Islay) is connected to your work at Bruichladdich?